-The Iowa City Public Art Program was established by the Iowa City Council in 1997.
-The purpose of the Public Art Program in Iowa City is to enhance our public spaces, to capitalize on Iowa City's reputation as a cultural center, and to build on Iowa City's image as a vital place to live and work.
+The Iowa City Public Art Program's mission is to enhance our public spaces, to capitalize on Iowa City's reputation as a cultural center, and to build on Iowa City's image as a vital place to live and work.
 By providing Arts and Culture programs that educate, entertain, stimulate and engage the public, Iowa City works to support the vitality of its diverse population, preserve and interpret Iowa City’s rich heritage, and enhance the desirability of Iowa City as a residence and destination.

 The Public Art Advisory Committee was established to oversee the operations of the Public Art program and advise the City Council on potential sites that can be enhanced by the addition of public art and also recommend various pieces of artwork.

 South District Bus Stop Bench Project – Emerging Artist

 Call for artists: Emerging Artists can apply now!

 The Iowa City Public Art Advisory Committee and the South District Neighborhood Association are issuing a call for emerging artists to design, fabricate and install a new bus stop bench along Highway 6 East, just east of Heinz Road, across the street from Amazon at stop 7126.
 The Emerging Artist will lead the project with assistance from a Project Mentor.
 The Emerging Artist will also include neighborhood feedback into the bench design and install the bench by Fall 2023.